 What is it you plan to do with your one wild and precious life?

 I’ve lived with this clipping pinned to my wall or stuck in a scrap book for so many years now I don’t remember where it originally came from, yet it’s been a constant inspiration, a daily reminder to make every day count.
 I choose to live nomadically and move my studio often, so I can get to know different places and people.
 I choose to live as off grid as I can and to walk lightly on the Earth, cutting my consumption and what I leave behind to a minimum.
-However, I do need a studio, a place to paint and currently I'm based in the Pennine town of Hebden Bridge, Bronte country.
+However, I do need a studio, a place to paint and currently, I've a studio on an Artist Farm in Cheshire.

 My primary field is that of canine portraiture and I've been professionally creating paintings to commission of dogs, race horses and all other animals for 20 years.
 My approach of visiting my clients and their animals, to get a feel of the relationship between both and a sense of character of the subjects, as well as a gentle photoshoot, is an important ingredient in my work and I believe, makes it just that bit more special.
 It also means I'm emotionally invested in the whole connection: the meeting, the photoshoot, the act of creating the work and finally delivering the finished piece.
 It's a very rewarding use of my days.